This post originally appeared on the Full Circle Yoga & Healing Arts Blog on June 25, 2020.

 Lemon Balm/Melissa (Melissa officinalis)

 Though officially a member of the mint family, lemon balm is another herb that brings the fresh scent of lemons to your garden.
 Its pleasing flavor makes it a great herbal tea but it also tastes great infused into honey, sprinkled on salads, or to season meat, fish, or vegetables.
 In addition to being cooling, lemon balm is also a relaxing nervine, meaning it soothes and supports the nervous system, making it the perfect balm for frayed nerves.
-Lemon Balm is considered safe for most people, but is contraindicated for people with hypothyroidism.
+Lemon Balm is considered safe for most people, but those with hypothyroidism should use caution.